griffincon/griffincon.github.io/schedule.md

 ### Old Dominion Daleks
 A guide to the history of Daleks in Dr. Who and how to build your own

+## Indie manga in America
+### Grace Lee

 ## LGBTQ Subtext in the Legend of Zelda
 ### Emily MacKenzie
 "Zelda, your hero looks gnc af" - an internet meme

 The Legend of Zelda series has many characters that subvert gender expectations and are often speculated to be LGBT, but does putting Link in a dress and calling her a "vai" really make them the genderfluid icon we deserve?
 The history of Hyrule is also the history of Nintendo’s poor choices in character design—for better or worse, are these characters intentionally queer?

+## Edittting Your Works
+### D.M.
+Patterson, Tara Moeller & Grace Lee
+The ins and outs, up and downs, and absolute importance of editing.

 ## So you want to make Comics!?
 ### Kevin Cuffe